Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 3 Mei 2025 20.30.33 UTC
+- WIB: Sabtu, 3 Mei 2025 21.26.06 UTC
-- WITA: Sabtu, 3 Mei 2025 21.30.33 UTC
+- WITA: Sabtu, 3 Mei 2025 22.26.06 UTC
-- WIT: Sabtu, 3 Mei 2025 22.30.33 UTC
+- WIT: Sabtu, 3 Mei 2025 23.26.06 UTC

 Kutipan Inspiratif:
-"If you don’t go after what you want, you’ll never have it.
-If you don’t ask, the answer is always no. If you don’t step forward, you’re always in the same place."
+"You're going to fail your way to success, you have nothing to be ashamed of so keep your head up.
+It’s much easier to come up with excuses of why you can't do it.
+If you do what is easy your life will be hard."

 Kategori: motivational